jl6684/vrh/DataMenu.md

 - `-md error` or `--missing-data error` (default): Abort import and show an error if any required field is missing in a row.
 - `-md skip` or `--missing-data skip`: Skip rows with missing required fields and continue importing the rest.
 Skipped rows will be reported in the output.
-- `-md fill` or `--missing-data fill`: Fill missing required fields with sensible defaults (e.g., 'Unknown Title', 0, etc.) and import all rows.
+- `-md fill` or `--missing-data fill`: Fill missing required fields with sensible defaults and import all rows.
 Filled fields will be reported in the output.

+**Default fill values for missing data:**
+- `title`: 'Unknown Title'
+- `artist`: 'Unknown Artist'
+- `genre`: 'Unknown Genre'
+- `year`: current year (e.g., 2024)
+- `price`: 0
+- `type`: 'Unknown'
+- `country`: 'Unknown'
+- `label`: 'Unknown'

+If the `year` field is missing, the current year will be used (since the database requires an integer).
+If the `label` field is missing, the value 'Unknown' will be used and a label with that name will be created if it does not exist.

 #### Examples:
 Import and skip rows with missing data: